Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Who Is Doge?

-Doge is a female Shiba Inu that was adopted from an animal shelter by a Japanese kindergarten teacher named Atsuko Sato in 2008.
-She was named Kabuso, after the fruit because of her round face that would eventually lead her to worldwide fame.
-In February of 2010, Sato posted a few photos of Kabuso online, including the famous shot of her sitting on the couch giving a sideways glare with her eyebrows raised.
+Doge is a female Shiba Inu who was adopted from an animal shelter by a Japanese kindergarten teacher named Atsuko Sato in 2008.
+She was named Kabuso after the fruit because of her round face, which would eventually lead her to worldwide fame.
+In February 2010, Sato posted a few photos of Kabuso online, including the famous shot of her sitting on the couch, giving a sideways glare with her eyebrows raised.

 Meme Culture